anrilotte/WHSTechNotes/journal.md

 # september 30, 2025

 I don't know what 6,7 means; I heard people constantly shouting it, but I found it really annoying so I ignored it and didn't bother learning the actual meaning.

+# october 6, 2025
+If i were in charge of my school, I'd disallow phone use during class but allow children to go on their phones during lunch/breakfast; I'd take in mind kids who focus better on independent work when listening to music.
+I wouldn't restrict educational games or websites, because I think children shouldn't be constantly struggling to find websites that aren't restricted when trying to do research projects.
+AI use will be fully banned because nobody knows how to use these tools correctly.
+These rules would make school better because it encourages an educational environment while also taking the kids in mind.